How Much Does a New Roof Cost in 2024?

 A new roof will typically cost between $4 and $40 per square foot, depending on the roofing material you use.
 Asphalt or composite shingles are the most common because they’re inexpensive, lightweight, and easy to install.
 However, there are differences even among this type of shingle, with basic three-tab shingles on the lower end and 30-year or 50-year premium architectural shingles on the high end.

-Tiles are another popular roofing material.
-They’re made from ceramic, clay, metal, wood, synthetic wood, slate, or concrete, and the cost of tile roofs will be largely dependent on the material that is chosen.
+Metal and tiles are other popular roofing materials.
+Metal roofs are commonly made from aluminum or steel.
+Metal roofing costs can vary dramatically by the material type.
+Tile roofs are made from ceramic, clay, metal, wood, synthetic wood, slate, or concrete, and the cost of tile roofs will be largely dependent on the material that is chosen.
 If you’re switching from a lightweight to a heavier roofing material, have a structural engineer check that your house can carry the new load.

 Below are some of the most common roofing materials and their average prices per square foot.
 Note that roofers usually set prices in squares, which are 100-square-foot increments.